UnlyEd/github-action-await-vercel/README.md

 ## Considered alternatives

 > Before building our own GitHub Action, we tried using [`wait-for-vercel`](https://github.com/marketplace/actions/wait-for-vercel), but it didn't work correctly.
+>
+> Part of the issue is that it fetches all deployments for a team/project, which leads to extra issues when you have multiple deployments running in parallel.

 ## Getting started
 To get started with this GitHub Action, you'll need: